AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Abstract

 \section{Abstract}

 Lung cancer patients frequently experience breakthrough pain episodes, with up to 91\% requiring timely intervention.
 To enable proactive pain management, we propose a hybrid machine learning and large language model pipeline that predicts pain episodes within 48 and 72 hours of hospitalization using both structured and unstructured electronic health record data.
 A retrospective cohort of 266 inpatients was analyzed, with features including demographics, tumor stage, vital signs, and WHO-tiered analgesic use.
 The machine learning module captured temporal medication trends, while the large language model interpreted ambiguous dosing records and free-text clinical notes.
 Integrating these modalities improved sensitivity and interpretability.
-Our framework achieved an accuracy of 0.874 (48h) and 0.917 (72h), with an improvement in sensitivity of 8.6\% and 10.4\% due to the augmentation of large language model.
+Our framework achieved an accuracy of 0.876 (48h) and 0.917 (72h), with improvements in sensitivity of 10.6\% and 10.7\%, respectively, attributable to large language model augmentation.
 This hybrid approach offers a clinically interpretable and scalable tool for early pain episode forecasting, with potential to enhance treatment precision and optimize resource allocation in oncology care.